-ENGLEWOOD, Colo. -- The Broncos passed a big early-season road test against the Giants Sunday and after a long look at the video from Sunday’s win, here are some thoughts on the Denver Broncos' defense and special teams:
+ENGLEWOOD, Colo. – The Denver Broncos opened division play with a focused, well-appointed effort against the Oakland Raiders on Monday night.
+And after a long look at the video from the 37-21 victory, here are some thoughts on the Broncos' defense and special teams:

 More and more offensive coordinators around the league, seeing defensive formations filled with defensive backs to stop the pass, are running at those smaller formations in some down-and-distance combinations that might not have called for runs in the past.
 But the Broncos were able to defend the Raiders’ read-option attack, as well as traditional run plays, with their nickel (five defensive backs) and dime (six defensive backs) packages.
 The longest run the Raiders had over Monday's first three quarters against either the Broncos nickel or dime was a 9-yard run by quarterback Terrelle Pryor late in the second quarter.
 “We wanted to just contain him and not get started with his feet,’’ said Broncos linebacker Wesley Woodyard.

 With his 16-yard pass for a touchdown to fullback Marcel Reece in the third quarter, Raiders running back Darren McFadden has now scored rushing, receiving and passing against the Broncos in his career.

 It’s no wonder defensive-backs coaches have such a difficult time trying to figure out what officials will or will not call in the secondary from one week to the next, one officiating crew to the next.
 A week after the Broncos saw eight penalties called against defensive backs against the Giants -- among 13 penalties overall -- no Broncos defenders were flagged against the Raiders.
 The referee Monday night was Jerome Boger, who graded out highly enough to have earned the Super Bowl assignment this past February.